-Eq. \eqref{A1} gives the functions in Example I. For convenience, the parameters with the same name in the different functions are different.
+Eq. \eqref{A1} gives the functions of the example Sec. \ref{Sec:II}.
+For convenience, the parameters with the same name in the different functions are different.
 The values of $b_i$ and $a_i^\mathrm{LO}$ can be found in Table \ref{pA1}.
-The values of $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ are given in the second column in Tables \ref{table1} and \ref{table7}, which are marked by a subscript ``tr''.
+The values of $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ are given in the second row in Tables \ref{table1} and the second column \ref{table7}, respectively, which are marked by a subscript ``tr''.